panthomakos/sham/README.markdown

-Sham
+# Sham
----

-Sham provides flexible factories for Ruby on Rails testing in any environment.
+Flexible factories for Ruby on Rails testing in any environment.

-Installation
+## Installation
----

   gem install sham

-Getting Started
+## Getting Started
----

-Create a sham file for any model you want to create factories for:
+Create a sham file for each of your models:

-flex/user_flex.rb
+  # in sham/user_sham.rb
   class Sham::ItemSham < Sham::Core
     def self.options
       { :name => "Sample User" }
     end
   end

-Sham is automatically enabled in test and cucumber environments.
-You can manually enable it using:
+Note: Sham is automatically enabled in test and cucumber environments.
+You can manually enable it or disable it by using the enable! and disable! commands in your environment.rb or test.rb files:

   Sham::Config.enable!

-in your environment.rb or test.rb files.
+  Sham::Config.disable!

-You can now "sham" Users:
+You can now "sham" your models and pass additional attributes at creation:

-User.sham! => User :name => "Sample User"
+  User.sham!
-User.sham! :name => "New Name" => User :name => "New Name"
+  User.sham! :name => "New Name"
-User.sham! :age => 23 User :name => "Sample User", :age => 23
+  User.sham! :age => 23